In this article, we'll cover:

 SIP stands for session initiation protocol.
-In essence, it is the widely used telephony protocol that establishes a voice or audio media session over the telephone.
+Session Initiation Protocol is a widely used telephony protocol that establishes a voice or audio media session over the telephone.

 SIP forms the foundation of any voice over internet protocol (VoIP) phone call, including voice calls, video conferencing calls, mobile calls and messaging.
 SIP-telephony works in tandem with VoIP telephony by first establishing the session, then managing the signalling to support data packets travelling over the internet.
 SIP is also responsible for terminating the communication session.

-An internet protocol is essentially a set of rules that defines how devices communicate between one another.
-SIP works in collaboration with VoIP, which, somewhat confusingly, isn’t actually a protocol in itself.
-VoIP is an overriding term for the transmission of voice data which is prioritised to be transmitted with internet protocol.
+An internet protocol is essentially a set of rules that defines how devices communicate with one another.
+SIP collaborates with VoIP, which, somewhat confusingly, isn’t actually a protocol in itself.
+VoIP is an overriding term for transmitting voice data that is prioritised to be transmitted with internet protocol.

 What is SIP used for?